 - What evidence is needed to show that students have developed the knowledge and skills?

-A hallmark of the new AP curricula is the pairing of key concepts with skills essential to success in the introductory-level college course.
+A hallmark of the redesigned AP courses and exams is the pairing of key concepts with skills essential to success in the introductory-level college course.
 The result of this pairing is a learning objective.
 Detailed curriculum frameworks describe the learning objectives that students must master, grouping them into overarching themes and concepts.